domandlj/Judgments-as-types/README.md

-# Implementing formal systems in Idris2
+# Implementing formal systems in Idris
 Using dependent types as a metalanguage with Idris2.

 You can use a dependently typed language like Idris, Agda, Coq (gallina?), etc. as a metalangue for reasoning about